micmejia/bible-dump/AMPC/Revelation/Rev 5.md

-And there between the throne and the four living creatures (beings) and among the elders [[^c]of the heavenly Sanhedrin] I saw a Lamb standing, as though it had been slain, with seven horns and with seven eyes, which are the seven Spirits of God [[^d]the sevenfold Holy Spirit] Who have been sent [on duty far and wide] into all the earth.
+And there between the throne and the four living creatures (beings) and among the elders [of the heavenly Sanhedrin] I saw a Lamb standing, as though it had been slain, with seven horns and with seven eyes, which are the seven Spirits of God [the sevenfold Holy Spirit] Who have been sent [on duty far and wide] into all the earth.